Cut Nyak Dhien: Aceh War

 One of her men, Pang Laot, told the Dutch the location of her headquarters in Beutong Le Sageu.
 The Dutch assaulted, catching Dhien and her troops by surprise.
 Despite desperately fighting back, Dhien was captured, but her daughter Cut Gambang escaped and continued the resistance.

-Later life and death
+Later life

 Dhien was brought to Banda Aceh and her myopia and arthritis slowly healed.
 She was sent into exile to Sumedang, West Java because the Dutch were afraid she would mobilize the resistance of Aceh people.
-On 2 May 1964 she was posthumously proclaimed a National Hero by President Sukarno.
+During her exile in Sumedang, she lived in a prominent cleric's house, Sanusi, where she taught the Quran to the women who lived nearby.
+She was known as a person who memorised the whole quran, hafizah that caused her to earn a nickname Ibu Perbu, Ibu Suci (Holy Mother), Ibu Ratu (Queen Mother).
+Since she refused to accept any assistances from the colonial government, the Regent of Sumedang, Soeria Atmadja covered her necessities.

 Legacy

+On 2 May 1964 Dhien was posthumously proclaimed a National Hero by President Sukarno.

 The film Tjoet Nja' Dhien written and directed by Eros Djarot was screened at the Selection de la Semaine de la Critique in Cannes, 1989.

 The Cut Nyak Dhien Airport in Nagan Raya Regency, Aceh is named after her.

+KRI Cut Nyak Dien, an Indonesian Navy corvette is named after her.